pombredanne/iGold/README.md

 # iGold - finding Gold in iOS app's

-A collection of scripts used to workflow/automate the download and discovery of bounty leads in iOS apps, en masse.
+A work-in-progress collection of scripts used to workflow/automate the download and discovery of bounty leads in iOS apps, en masse.

 >**Use case 1:** During the day, if I see a new bounty program, I can download the iOS app onto my phone which automatically triggers a process at home to download, decompile the app, test database connections, etc. all while I'm out during the day.

 >**Use case 2:** Download hundreds of apps from various bounty platform's.
 As they are downloaded, they are automatically decompiled and tested, en masse.

 Obviously don't use these scripts on assets which you are not authorised to test.